 They may vary significantly.
 Keep your timeline updated and follow it.

 - Write a draft statement of purpose/personal statement.

 - Start browsing through guides to graduate programs and college catalogs.

-- Meet with faculty members that you know to discuss your personal statement and learn about possible programs.
+- Meet with faculty members that you know to discuss your personal statement and learn

 - Ask for letters of recommendation.